sonic-net/SONiC/doc/ntp/ntp-design.md

    3. Modify server's NTP communication protocol version
    4. Assign authentication key
    5. Turn on/off aggressive mode (iburst)
+   6. Add minpoll or maxpoll for a NTP server, in seconds as a power of 2.
+By default, minpoll is 6 and maxpoll is 10
 3. config: NTP authentication keys management
    1. Change key type
    2. Trustiness enable/disable